JITHESH006/M1_Training_Project/1_Requirements/Readme.md

 ## SWOT ANALYSIS
 <h3>Strengths

-•	A primary focus on quality improvement ($ saved from quality projects)
+•	A primary focus on quality improvement
-•	Internal teams dedicated to research and analytics ($ spent on research)
+•	Internal teams dedicated to research and analytics
-•	High-quality medical personnel (# of staff with external recognition)
+•	High-quality medical personnel
-•	Modern medical equipment and a well-equipped facility (average age of medical equipment)
+•	Modern medical equipment and a well-equipped facility

 <h3>Weakness